kareiku/misc/guides/git.md

 ## Cherry-picking

-The following sequence of commands allow for cherry-picking (copying) some commits in a branch and into another.
+The following sequence of commands allow for cherry-picking (copying) some commits from a branch into another (not removing them from the source branch).

 1. `git checkout <dest>`
 2. `git log <src>`